elastic/kibana/src/core/server/server.api.md

 // Warnings were encountered during analysis:
 //
 // src/core/server/http/router/response.ts:316:3 - (ae-forgotten-export) The symbol "KibanaResponse" needs to be exported by the entry point index.d.ts
-// src/core/server/legacy/types.ts:132:3 - (ae-forgotten-export) The symbol "VarsProvider" needs to be exported by the entry point index.d.ts
-// src/core/server/legacy/types.ts:133:3 - (ae-forgotten-export) The symbol "VarsReplacer" needs to be exported by the entry point index.d.ts
-// src/core/server/legacy/types.ts:134:3 - (ae-forgotten-export) The symbol "LegacyNavLinkSpec" needs to be exported by the entry point index.d.ts
-// src/core/server/legacy/types.ts:135:3 - (ae-forgotten-export) The symbol "LegacyAppSpec" needs to be exported by the entry point index.d.ts
-// src/core/server/legacy/types.ts:136:16 - (ae-forgotten-export) The symbol "LegacyPluginSpec" needs to be exported by the entry point index.d.ts
+// src/core/server/legacy/types.ts:135:16 - (ae-forgotten-export) The symbol "LegacyPluginSpec" needs to be exported by the entry point index.d.ts
 // src/core/server/plugins/types.ts:266:3 - (ae-forgotten-export) The symbol "KibanaConfigType" needs to be exported by the entry point index.d.ts
 // src/core/server/plugins/types.ts:266:3 - (ae-forgotten-export) The symbol "SharedGlobalConfigKeys" needs to be exported by the entry point index.d.ts
 // src/core/server/plugins/types.ts:268:3 - (ae-forgotten-export) The symbol "PathConfigType" needs to be exported by the entry point index.d.ts